 Paella is Spain's most popular rice and the icon of its cuisine.
-It's hard to see a big pan full of paella and not feel instantly hungry!
+It's hard to see a big pan full of this incredible dish and not feel instantly hungry!
 That warm orangey-gold glow of the rice, the strips of verdant vegetables and juicy prawns or chicken—this is what deliciousness looks like.

 Ask a Spaniard where you can find good paella, and they'll tell you to jump on a plane to Valencia.
-While the history of paella is a bit contested, most people agree that it originated in this city on Spain's eastern coast.
+While its history is a bit contested, most people agree that it originated in this city on Spain's eastern coast.